History of Chicago in Timeline

 Chicago

-1900: Chicago's Population Demographics in 1900
+1900: Chicago's Population Demographics

 1901: Establishment of Joliet Junior College

-1901: White Sox Played on South Side
+1901: White Sox Play on South Side & Win Pennant

-In 1901, the Chicago White Sox played on the South Side continuously and won their first American League pennant.
+In 1901, the Chicago White Sox continuously played on the South Side and won their first American League pennant.

-1905: Benjamin Ferguson's Trust
+1905: Benjamin Ferguson Establishes Art Trust

 In 1905, Benjamin Ferguson established a trust to fund outdoor public art in Chicago.

-1906: Cubs and White Sox in World Series
+1906: Cubs vs White Sox World Series

-1907: Bugmobile Founding
+1907: Bugmobile Founded

 1910: Black Population Doubling